MINERVA HISTORICAL SOCIETY

 The story of Minerva begins long before the town was officially formed in 1817.
 The land itself, rich with lakes, ponds, streams, and the great Hudson River along its edge, shaped the lives of the earliest settlers who ventured here in the early 1800s.
 Among the first was Ebenezer West, whose arrival marks the beginning of Minerva’s settlement story.

 These early settlers came to a place that was still deep wilderness.
 They cleared forests, built homes, raised families, and slowly formed a community.
-Names found in Minerva’s earliest records include West, Jones, Hill, Talbot, Morse, White, and many others who helped establish a lasting presence.
+Names found in Minerva’s earliest records include West, Jones, Hill, Talbot, Morse, White, Shaw, and many others who helped establish a lasting presence.

 Lumbering dominated the first decades of settlement.
 William Hill’s saw and grist mills, built on Minerva Creek in 1805, became an important center of early industry, processing timber for homes and contributing to the first log drives by the 1840s.
 As mills rose and fell and new families arrived, the settlement grew into a network of farms, workshops, and scattered homesteads connected by the Canton and Carthage Roads.